dhduvall/murano-apps.rst/OraclePDBConnector/readme.md

     # ./setup install
     ```

-  - For murano-agent, a binary "muranoagent" will be copied into /usr/bin
-    directory
+  - The executable `muranoagent` will be made available in `/usr/bin`.

-  - Setup the murano-agent by copying and editing the sample conf file as
+  - Setup the agent by copying and editing the sample configuration file as
     `/etc/murano/agent.conf`.

   - Edit `/etc/murano/agent.conf` and set `enable_dynamic_result_queue` to
     `True` in the `DEFAULT` section.
 Set `input_queue` with queue
     information from the muranoclient

-  - Start the murano-agent:
+  - Start the agent:
     ```
     # /usr/bin/muranoagent --config-file /etc/murano.conf
     ```